mwielocha/factorio/README.md

 }

-// this will overwirte reposiry provider from `RepositoryBlueprint` class TestBlueprint extends Blueprint with TestRepositoryBlueprint
+// this will overwirte reposiry provider from `RepositoryBlueprint` trait TestBlueprint extends TestRepositoryBlueprint with Blueprint

 val testAssembler = Assembler[App](new TestBlueprint)